-Mining is mostly by the cut and fill method, however some long hole stoping is done where suitable.
+Mining is mostly by the cut and fill method, however some long hole stoping has been done when it was thought to be suitable.
 Level trains move the ore to the main ore passes for hoisting to surface.

 All of the stopes are now being filled with paste backfill or rock fill capped by paste backfill.
 Previously the stopes were filled with cemented rock fill.
 When the stopes are filled, the upper part of the fill has a higher content of cement to make a better floor for the next round of mining.
 This better floor cuts down on dilution while mucking the ore.
 The better floor allows a better clean-up of the gold bearing fines that are on the floor.
 Macassa now specifically cleans the fines from the floor prior to filling.
-This is important for the gold recovery from all of the stopes but it is be particularly important for the higher grade stopes in the SMC.
+This is important for the gold recovery from all of the stopes but it is particularly important for the higher grade stopes in the SMC.